Woman meditating by a lake with words Restart Self-care as a Working Mom Mompowerment

 Bigger doses of self-care

 Even with my daily morning self-care moments, I still take time to do something more when I can.
-My favorite “me” moment is a monthly pedicure.
-It’s a girly moment in my household with all males when the testosterone is overwhelming.
+My favorite consistent “me” moment is a monthly pedicure.
+It’s a girly moment, which I love in a household with all males where the testosterone can be overwhelming at times.

 I’ve also realized that I need some form of connecting with others as part of my self-care.
 Sometimes a friend and I will meet up to do a walk (catching up while exercising is a win-win in my book).
-I try to meet a friend for coffee, lunch, or happy hour every few weeks.
-This could even be a girls’ night out.
+I play tennis at least weekly, where I have a moment to reconnect with teammates while pushing myself on the court.
+Love it!
+You could meet a friend for coffee, lunch, or happy hour.
+Or schedule a girls’ night out.
 We all need that connection with our tribe in some form.
 See what works for you.

 If you follow this blog at all, you know that I love to travel, especially international travel.
-I absolutely love going to new places and seeing new things.
-I love to experience new things whenever possible.
-Let’s face it you can do a lot of this in a new place.
+It recharges my batteries to explore new places, see new things, and try new food.

 Not sure what to do for your self-care moment?

-Some of the moments can feel like luxuries and some are simple moments, but they are my moments, doing what I need to re-charge and fill up my cup.
+Some of the moments can feel like luxuries, and some are simple moments, but they are my moments.
+I’m doing what I need to recharge and fill up my cup.
 The idea is that they are personalized.
 They are what I need.
 Not sure what to do for your own moments?

 These questions might help:

-- What makes you happy (outside of family stuff)?
+• What makes you happy (outside of family stuff)?
 Things that bring us joy can be perfect for our moments of self-care.
 Understand what it is that really makes you happy.
 As much as I like travel, it’s seeing and learning new things that light me up.
 For big moments, we travel to new places.
-For small moments, we go on local hikes, hike new local trails, or even try new restaurants regularly.
-It’s the desire to explore that I really need to tap into.
+For small moments, we go on local hikes, or even try new restaurants regularly.
+It’s the desire to explore that I embrace.

-- Is there an activity that makes you smile, even just thinking about it?
+• Is there an activity that makes you smile, even just thinking about it?
 This can be the perfect way to uncover small moments that you can integrate into your day or week.
 I mentioned I love to explore.
 I have found a love of hiking, especially with my family, so that we explore together.
-While it’s amazing when we travel to far-off locations, we can even do a day trip, which brings me great joy.
+Late last year, I rediscovered competitive tennis after a 30+ year break.
+Playing tennis in a competitive league brings me joy on so many levels.

-- Can you think of an image that gets you to think happy thoughts?
+• Can you think of an image that gets you to think happy thoughts?
 Where are you?
 What are you doing?
 Really take a moment to dig into this because it can give you loads of ideas.
 My trick on this is to actually print out or have this image readily available.
 I try to go to places that allow my joy to bubble to the surface, but I can definitely relive those bigger moments through small moments.
-It’s like a meditate and find myself back there.
-Really small moments, but this can even extend the feeling of a recent vacation for me.

-- Is there a smaller version of something big that you can do?
+• Is there a smaller version of something big that you can do?
 Maybe you can’t always go to a concert, but you can have your own dance party or simply listen to the music you love at some point in the day.
-For me, this is that day trip suggestion I made.
 Think of a smaller version of something you love that can still fill your cup.
+For me, for example, it’s a day trip one weekend to embrace a small moment of travel.

 Getting restarted